-Mount Mary University's professional doctorate fills a critical need in art therapy education and career advancement by furthering the art therapist's professional knowledge with organizational, supervisory, administrative, and consulting skills to become a leader and trendsetter in diverse mental health, non-profit organizations, arts, education, and community settings.
-The program is a three-year, practiced-focused terminal degree that capitalizes on the workplace proficiencies of practicing professionals by offering a balanced learning community of structured, hands-on and online coursework with clinical and teaching experience, artistic inquiry, and practitionergenerated research.
+The DAT at Mount Mary University fills a critical need in higher education and career advancement by furthering the art therapist's professional knowledge with organizational, supervisory, administrative, and consulting skills to become a leader and trendsetter in diverse mental health, nonprofit organizations, arts, education, and community settings.
+The program is a three-year, practicedfocused terminal degree that capitalizes on the workplace proficiencies of practicing professionals by offering a balanced learning community of structured, hands-on and online coursework with clinical and teaching experience, artistic inquiry, and practitioner-generated research.
 The cohort-based, low residency delivery format is designed to validate and acquire professional competencies that practitioners cannot obtain from a traditional research degree alone.